EladVaknin/Final_Project_autonomous_car/Overview/ReadMe.md

 ![WhatsApp Image 2022-09-08 at 11 52 43](https://user-images.githubusercontent.com/74238558/189079499-17f428f9-fd8e-489e-855b-34e298bed4da.jpeg)

+Description :

 Hardware needed - RTAB-map requires dedicated hardware equipment (Intel RealSense for example), while when working with ARcore you can use basic hardware that everyone has (smartphone for example)

 Dealing with daylight - ARcore knows how to work with daylight in an optimal way, while RTAB-map turns black in daylight and does not know how to deal with it

-Heat map -

-Distance marking -

-Requires a budget -
+Heat map - RTAB-map knows how to generate a heat map from the video in a deductive manner that can be used for many purposes and analyzes later, while ARcore does not automatically generate a heat map and needs to be generated independently if necessary.

+Requires a budget - As students or some body with a very specific budget restriction, it is better to use ARcore because of its few requirements for hardware components while RTAB-map has more requirements

-Work only on android system -
+Work only on android system - A significant advantage that RTAB-map has over ARcore is that ARcore is only supported in the Android environment.

-Based on SLAM -

-Work with IOS system -

-Open source -

-Close loop -

-Sensitivity to displacement -
+Based on SLAM - Both technologies are based on the SLAM (Simultaneous localization and mapping) algorithm and therefore both are equal in this regard.

 **Experiments :**